underpig1/octos/docs/guides/mod.md

-# Creating a mod
+# Making your own mod

+In Octos, custom HTML wallpapers are called mods.
 Creating a mod is super easy in Octos.
 Let's work through a simple example.

 ### Getting started
 Start by making a folder that looks like this: